Law Office of David G. Baker

 BILL COLLECTORS MAKING YOUR LIFE MISERABLE?

-We can provide you with a financial "life preserver" and make the phone calls stop.
+I can provide you with a financial "life preserver" and make the phone calls stop.
 If you've lost your job or gotten sick and can't pay the credit card bills, a Chapter 7 bankruptcy can prevent creditors from trying to collect.

 For an overview of Chapter 7, click here.